Reading time: 14 minutes

 Tighter regulation of reverse mortgages

-Reverse mortgages have long suffered from an image problem among consumers who tended to dismiss them as high risk and potentially dangerous.
-While there are still risks, the regulation of these products is much improved, according to ex-ASIC deputy chair, Peter Kell.
+Reverse mortgages have long suffered from an image problem among consumers who tended to dismiss them as high risk and potentially dangerous, often for good reason.
+While there are still risks, the regulation of these products is much improved.

 Some of the main consumer protections are:

-- Product providers must be licensed and a member of the Financial Complaints Authority which can hear consumers’ complaints for free.
+- Product providers must be licensed and a member of the Australian Financial Complaints Authority (AFCA), which can hear consumers’ complaints for free.

 Growing awareness of equity release

-Although the PLS has been operating for 35 years, the take-up was low because few people knew about it.
-But an extension of the eligibility criteria in July 2019 resulted in a jump in participants to 3,100 in the 2019-20 financial year compared with less than 800 the previous year.
+Although the HEAS has been operating since 1985, the take-up was low because few people knew about it.
+But an extension of the eligibility criteria in July 2019 and the ability to withdraw lump sums from July 2022 has resulted in a jump in participants to 9750 in the 2023 financial year compared with less than 800 four years earlier.

 Also bubbling away in the background, the impact of COVID and the horror stories emerging from the Aged Care Royal Commission have made older Australians more determined to ‘age in place’.
 A survey conducted for Household Capital in October 2020 found 73% of homeowners over age 60 wish to remain in their own home and view it as the safest place to be.